The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 “If there’s one thing you could change about the relationship, what would it be?”

-I wasn’t fully aware of his covert narcissism at this point, although I really wasn’t sure if it was safe to answer his question or not.
+Although I wasn’t fully aware of his covert narcissism at that point, I still instinctively felt unsure if it was safe to answer his question.
 But I thought, ‘I’ll just be honest as this might help him out in future relationships.’

 So, I responded with…